___________________________________________

 “Why do you care?”
 Scene fades in.
 We sit side by side in a booth at a restaurant catering many.
 Others around us focus on their food.
 Yet, all I can seem to focus on is the way her light-brown hair brings out her blue eyes and light skin.
 “Why do you care so much about me?”
 Alisa whispers once more with a sad, sorry look that displays her hurtful past.

 “Why shouldn’t I?” my voice states casually.
 An arm around the back of the booth makes me seem almost too relaxed.
 Her hands meet atop her lap, below the table.
 Such a conservative stance as the once she holds works perfectly to convey her discomfort.
 Although my mind may wonder about the tension, my face mustn’t show worry.
-No, only a smile is what I am able to give.
+No, only a smile is what I am able to give.“We haven’t known each other very long…” she mutters.

 “So?”
 I remove my arm so my hands may speak together.
 “Why should it matter?”